maxmind/geoipupdate/README.dev.md

 9. Repeat 4-8 for remaining distributions.

 This dist is _not_ yet buildable with gbp.
 You must build from the tarball.

+# Style
+Please run `dev-bin/uncrustify-all.sh` on any changes you make.